bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

    * Change the feature module's behavior to put archived feature flags to Redis.(The server does not return archived flags to the SDK at this time.)
    * Remove the feature-tag-cacher module because it will have finished its role.
 3. Change the api-gateway module.
-   * Add the `EvaluatedAt` and `IsUserAttributesUpdated` fields to the GetEvaluationsRequest object.
+   * Add the `EvaluatedAt` and `UserAttributesUpdated` fields to the GetEvaluationsRequest object.
    * Add implementation to check the timestamp `EvaluatedAt` against the feature flag's `UpdatedAt` field.
-   * Add implementation to evaluate the features that have targeting rules when `IsUserAttributesUpdated` is true.
+   * Add implementation to evaluate the features that have targeting rules when `UserAttributesUpdated` is true.
    * Add the `ArchivedFeatures` and `ForceUpdate` fields to the GetEvaluationsResponse object.
 4. Modify each SDK to support `EvaluatedAt` and differential update the local data.
 5. Make GetEvaluationsRequest's `UserEvaluationsID` field deprecated and the `Tag` field optional.